Quansight/Quansight-website/apps/consulting/posts/scaling-python-banking-edition.md

 In the above code, I have annotated the Dask objects with the max amount of memory I expect them to need.
 Now, when I run this, the scheduler knows not to send off a new task to a worker until there are the necessary resources available on a worker.
+This was really valuable because it allowed us to use the scheduler to it's full potential.
+Instead of carefully managing how much work was on the cluster ourselves.
+The scheduler could now do that itself since it knew apriori what the needed resources for a task would be.

 ## Orchestration & Productionisation